Today, we’re diving into one of the most practical and powerful front-end development skills — form validation using Regular Expressions (RegEx).

 const agePattern = /^\d+$/;

-// Error message elements
+// Error elements

 const nameError = document.getElementById("nameError");